iiGray/PhoVSR/README.md

 ## Update

-We have released our evaluating recipe for PhoVSR on LRS2, CMLR
+We have released our evaluating recipe for PhoVSR on LRS2, CMLR dataset.

+Our Training recipe is coming soon.

 ## Preparation
 1. Clone the repository: